WHAT IS HEARING VOICES?

-The term ‘hearing voices’ describes experiences like the above which are very real to the person, do not feel within their control, and are not shared by anyone else.
+The term ‘hearing voices’ refers to the experience of hearing a voice that no one else can hear.
+It describes experiences like the above which are very real to the person, do not feel within their control, and are not shared by anyone else.

 While there are many different kinds of voice-hearing experience, this site focuses mostly on voices that occur over a period of time (not just once or twice), have a significant impact on people’s lives, and are seen as in some way out of the ordinary.
 For the most part, what you read here will not be directly relevant to understanding ‘involuntary auditory experiences’ like tinnitus, musical hallucinations or earworms; inner speech or your own inner voice; or ‘hypnagogic’ and ‘hypnopompic’ hallucinations, which only happen on the borders of sleep.

 Here, we explore four themes: what it’s like to hear voices, how common they are, the link between voices and psychiatric diagnosis, and the different ways in which people interpret or find meaning in voice-hearing experiences.
 You can click on the buttons below to find out more.

 About Voices from Intervoice.
 Intervoice is a charity, registered in the UK, that aims to support the International Hearing Voices Movement by connecting people, sharing ideas, distributing information, highlighting innovative initiatives, encouraging